Attaining Nibbana: Orientalism, Protestantism, and Translation

 What’s interesting is that we use the Sanskrit term “nirvana”.
 The oldest scriptures of Buddhism are the so-called Pali Canon, which, though most closely associated with Hinayana* Buddhism, is more or less accepted in most existing branches of Buddhism.
 Pali is an ancient language of India (technically, a Middle Indo-Aryan language), and it is related to Sanskrit.
 The relationship of Pali to Sanskrit is somewhat like that of Italian to Latin–that is, a later language that has derived from an earlier, “classical” language.
 Whether Pali derived directly from Sanskrit or not is debated, but the analogy is good enough.

 In the development of Italian from Latin, there were grammatical and phonological changes.
 I’m not interested in the grammar, but in the phonology.
 In general, consonant clusters of Latin were simplified in Italian, and vowels were often simplified, with diphthongs (combinations of two vowels) turning into simple vowels, or long vowels becoming short vowels.
 Examples of consonant simplification would be Latin octō (eight) becoming Italian otto and factum (deed) becoming fatto.
 An example of vowel simplification is the transition from aurum (gold) to oro.

 The same thing happens with Pali vis-à-vis Sanskrit.
 The Sanskrit name of the historical Buddha, Siddhārtha Gautama, shows both of the above processes as it changes into the Pali Siddhāttha Gotama.
-The “rth” of Sanskrit simplifies to a doubled “tth” in Pali, and the diphthing “au” become “o”.
+The “rth” of Sanskrit simplifies to a doubled “tth” in Pali, and the diphthing “au” becomes “o”.
 Other examples of well-known Sanskrit words and their Pali equivalents are dharma/dhamma, karma/kamma, and finally, nirvāṇa/nibbāna.
 In short, the familiar “nirvana” (from this point on I dispense with diacritics for both the Sanskrit and the Pali) was, in the earliest Buddhist scriptures written as “nibbana”, that being the correct form in Pali, the language in which they were written.
 Why, then, do we say “nirvana” instead (not to mention “dharma”, “karma”, and so on)?
 Why do we privilege the Sanskrit forms, when Sanskrit wasn’t even the original language of the Buddhist canon?